 Lawstuff has information about the rights of Australian youth – privacy, child abuse, marriage and discrimination are just a few of the subjects covered.

-UNICEF Australia: read about the UN Convention on the Rights of the Child.
+UNICEF Australia has information about the UN Convention on the Rights of the Child.

-Voices of Youth: read what other young people say about child rights and share your thoughts.
+Voices of Youth gives young people say about child rights.

 Download the map Respect of Children’s Rights Worldwide.

-Brain Pickings: a series of photographs on where children sleep.
+Brain Pickings is a series of photographs on where children sleep.

-What are Child Rights?: a short video for younger students.
+What are Child Rights? is a short video for younger students.

-Child Labour: a 3 minute video by the International Labour Organization.
+Child Labour is a 3 minute video by the International Labour Organization.

-Tackling Child Labour in Agriculture: a 9½ minute video by the International Labour Organization.
+Tackling Child Labour in Agriculture is a 9½ minute video by the International Labour Organization.